aurbano/nuophoto/README.md

 - http://aurbano.github.com/nuophoto

-*Note: I merge from the master branch to the preview branch whenever everythink "is working fine".*
+*Note: I merge from the master branch to the preview branch whenever everything "is working fine".*